maddenp/iotaa/README.md

     verbose logging
 ```

-Sepcifying positional arguments `m f hello 88` would call (task) function `f` in module `m`, passing in `str` argument `hello` and `int` argument `88`.
+Specifying positional arguments `m f hello 88` would call (task) function `f` in module `m`, passing in `str` argument `hello` and `int` argument `88`.
 The trailing `args` are parsed with Python's `json` library into Python objects and passed to `f` as its parameters.

-It is assumed that `m` is importable by Python due to being on `sys.path`, potentially via the `PYTHONPATH` environment varaiable.
+It is assumed that `m` is importable by Python due to being on `sys.path`, potentially via the `PYTHONPATH` environment variable.
 However, if `m` -- more likely specified as `m.py` or `/path/to/m.py` -- is a valid relative (to the current directory) or absolute path to a file, its parent is added by `iotaa` to `sys.path` so that it can be loaded.

-A task tree of arbitry complexity defined in module `m` may be entered at any point by specifying the appropriate task function `f`.
-Only `f` and its children will be (recursively) processed, resuling in partial execution of a larger workflow graph.
+A task tree of arbitrary complexity defined in module `m` may be entered at any point by specifying the appropriate task function `f`.
+Only `f` and its children will be (recursively) processed, resulting in partial execution of a larger workflow graph.

 ### Programmatic Use